aquariumbio/pfish/README.md

 The most common use of `configure add` is to set up login configurations for different Aquarium instances.
 For instance, a user might have a `production` configuration in addition to the `local` configuration.
-In this case, the `local` configuration is still used by default, but the `production` configuration can be specified when transferring protocols.
+In this case, the `local` configuration is still used by default, but the `production` configuration can be specified when transferring operation types.

 To change the default configuration, use the command